 - Nitrous oxide sedation or the “laughing gas therapy”.
 The dentist combines this with oxygen through a mask that he places over your nose.
 The gas will act as a relaxant and the dentist controls the dosage of sedation that you’ll receive.
 The gas quickly wears off and and allows you to drive yourself back home after the procedure.

 - Oral sedation.
-Most Toronto dentists give minimal to moderate sedation.
+Most Waterloo dentists give minimal to moderate sedation.
 Minimal dosage would entail you taking a Halcion pill an hour prior to having the procedure.
 Drowsiness is the main effect of the pill but you will still be conscious.
 The dentist may administer a higher dosage to facilitate moderate sedation.
 You might feel groggy, however, you will still be awakened even with a gentle shake.

 - IV sedation dentistry.
 IV or Intravenous is a quick way to have the sedation kick in.
 The sedative will go through a vein for the medication to take effect quickly.